core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * METHOD 1 - If the original Security Context was established by running the EDHOC protocol {{I-D.ietf-lake-edhoc}}, the following applies.

-   First, the EDHOC key PRK\_out shared by the two peers is updated, by invoking the EDHOC-KeyUpdate() function defined in {{Section 4.2.2 of I-D.ietf-lake-edhoc}}, providing X\_N as input.
-Then, the EDHOC key PRK\_exporter is updated as defined in {{Section 4.2.1 of I-D.ietf-lake-edhoc}} and leveraging the new PRK\_out derived above.
+   First, the EDHOC-KeyUpdate() function defined in {{Section 4.2.2 of I-D.ietf-lake-edhoc}} is invoked.
+This results in deriving a new EDHOC key PRK\_out shared by the two peers, and in using it to derive a new EDHOC key PRK\_exporter, as per {{Section 4.2.1 of I-D.ietf-lake-edhoc}}.

-   After that, the EDHOC-Exporter() function defined in {{Section 4.2.1 of I-D.ietf-lake-edhoc}} is used to derive the new values for the Master Secret and Master Salt, consistently with what is defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
-In particular, the context parameter provided as second argument to the EDHOC-Exporter() function is the empty CBOR byte string (0x40) {{RFC8949}}, which is denoted as h''.
+   After that, the EDHOC-Exporter() function defined in {{Section 4.2.1 of I-D.ietf-lake-edhoc}} is used to derive the new values for the OSCORE Master Secret and Master Salt, consistently with what is defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
+In particular, the EDHOC-Exporter() function takes the new EDHOC key PRK\_exporter derived above as first argument, while the context parameter provided as second argument is the empty CBOR byte string (0x40) {{RFC8949}}, which is denoted as h''.

    Note that, compared to the compliance requirements in {{Section 7 of I-D.ietf-lake-edhoc}}, a peer MUST support the EDHOC-KeyUpdate() function, in case it establishes an original Security Context through the EDHOC protocol and intends to perform KUDOS.